ameliapt/MBProject/README.md

 # Spanish tourism market

-## Tourist Hotspots and tourist expenditure
+A tourist hotspots hotel and apartments market and tourist expenditure analysis.

 ## 📌 Why this project?